Setting Up the Modding Kit

 Modding Kit

-To develop your mods you will need a modkit which can be downloaded from this link.
+To develop your mods, you will need to use the AstroTechies ModdingKit, which can be downloaded from this link.

-If you are familiar with version control software you should clone it for easier updates.
+If you are familiar with version control software, you may wish to instead clone the ModdingKit for easier updates.

 Wwise (optional)

 Astroneer uses Wwise as its sound engine.
-If you want to make mods which play sounds you need to install Wwise.
+If you want to make mods which play sounds, you may wish to install Wwise.

 Go to Wwise website and head to Get Wwise -> Download Wwise.